microsoft/hlsl-specs/docs/DesignConsiderations.md

 ### Principle of least astonishment

+We should aim to not surprise our users with unexpected behaviors.
+This means recognizing our place in larger tooling ecosystems and considering that as we adopt changes to HLSL.

 Most HLSL users are C++ users.
 Acknowledging that certain aspects of C++ don't map efficiently to GPUs (such as `virtual`, RTTI, and exceptions), we should strive for alignment with C++ wherever possible and follow the [principle of